Managing Sickness Absence Procedure

 2.4.
 All employees are expected to contact their line manager regularly throughout their absence by telephone to keep the line manager informed of their recovery.
 It is expected that contact will be made by the employee every other day in the first week of absence and regular contact maintained thereafter to be mutually agreed with the line manager.
 In some instances an individual may choose to contact the HR Department directly.

 2.5.
-Where an employee becomes ill whilst at work and feels too unwell to continue working, s/he must speak to his/her line manager or institutional/departmental nominee prior to leaving work (either temporarily or for the day) and seek medical advice where appropriate.
+Where an employee becomes ill whilst at work and feels too unwell to continue working, s/he must speak to his/her line manager or Faculty/departmental nominee prior to leaving work (either temporarily or for the day) and seek medical advice where appropriate.
 Absence from work for part of a working day is not recorded as sickness absence but a note should be made of a part day absence and this may be taken into account when looking at patterns of absence.

 2.6.
 All employees are encouraged to discuss in confidence with their line manager any personal health concerns at an early stage in order to minimise the impact of any possible period of absence on the individual, other colleagues and the University.
 Early discussions may be useful in reducing the likelihood of a lengthy period of absence.